AdobeDocs/audience-manager.en/help/using/reporting/audience-optimization-reports/aor-advertisers/cross-channel-conversion-reporting.md

 The Cross Channel Conversion option in the Audience Optimization reports allows you to attribute offline conversions to served online impressions or clicks.

-The [!UICONTROL Cross Channel Conversion] reports combine results from the [!DNL DoubleClick Campaign Manager] (DCM) platform with [!DNL Audience Manager] conversion traits.
+The [!UICONTROL Cross Channel Conversion] reports combine results from the [!DNL Google Campaign Manager] platform with [!DNL Audience Manager] conversion traits.
 This lets you link offline conversions to online impressions or clicks.

 You can use the [!UICONTROL Cross Channel Conversion] for the [Segment Performance](../../../reporting/audience-optimization-reports/aor-advertisers/segment-performance.md) and [Optimal Frequency](../../../reporting/audience-optimization-reports/aor-advertisers/optimal-frequency.md) reports.

-To view the [!UICONTROL Cross Channel Conversion] reports, select the **[!UICONTROL AAM+DCM]** item in the **[!UICONTROL Platform]** drop-down list.
+To view the [!UICONTROL Cross Channel Conversion] reports, select the **[!UICONTROL AAM + Ad Server Name]** item in the **[!UICONTROL Platform]** drop-down list.

 The following table lists important considerations when setting up [!UICONTROL Cross Channel Conversion]: